Subscription 790/year or 195/quarter

 The coincidence of nature and the plans of science

 "Sex is for recreation, science is for procreation," said Stephen Hsu, founder of Genomic Prediction.
 Rather than beating the dice or leaving the choice of test tube embryos to chance, they can be scanned and parents can make an informed choice.
 There is little doubt that this is something many worried parents may wish for.
 We meet both parents and children who have suffered enormously from hereditary diseases and they conclude that it is inhumane not to prevent the suffering if we can.
-So with the new technology, we have to account for the changes we make for does.
+So with the new technology, we have to account for the changes we make not does.

 Will we have hyper-robust super soldiers in the future, Vladimir Putin asks with genuine concern in a speech.
 Do we want to have children with super powers?
 Or mass-produced mankind people?
 Stephen Hsu from Genomic Prediction is in principle open minded that a free market for genetic modifications will cause parents to choose children with different characteristics.
 Some will emphasize the athletic, while others will prioritize intelligence or beauty – and so "a thousand flowers will flourish".
 What happens when children are made into goods in a product catalog or reprogrammed with a computer program?
 Will parents claim the right to claim?